theNded/torch-ash/README.md

 ```

 ### Initialization
 We then spatially initialize the grid at input points (e.g. obtained point cloud, RGB-D scans).
-This results in coordinates and indices that supports index-based access.
+This results in coordinates and indices that support index-based access.
 ```python
 with torch.no_grad():
     grid_coords, cell_coords, grid_indices, cell_indices = grid.spatial_init_(points)